nikhil550/fabric-samples/auction/ascending-auction/README.md

 | 1 | 15 | bidder1 - 20<br />bidder2 - 20<br />bidder3 - 20 | seller1 - 20<br />seller2 - 20|
 | 0 | 10 | bidder1 - 20<br />bidder2 - 20<br />bidder3 - 20<br />bidder4 - 20 | seller1 - 20|

-*Example 1: Each auction is composed of multiple rounds.
-Each round has a price that is raised by a set increment when a new round is created.
-Bidders and Sellers submit their bids or asks to each round.*
+*Example 1: Each auction consists of multiple rounds.
+The price of each round is raised by a set increment when a new round is created.
+Bids and asks are added separately to each round.*

-Bids and asks are stored in the private data collections of the organizations participating in the auction.
-The price at which users are willing to buy or sell is not shared with other organizations.
-Bids can be created or removed by the user that is willing to buy or sell.
-However, bids or asks can be added to an auction by an auction administrator from the users organization.
+Auctions can be started by any users from the organizations that are network participants.
+Bids or asks can be added to the auction either by the creator or an auction administrator from the users organization.
+Auction administrators are differentiated from other participants using attribute based access control.
-Each administrator is identified by an attribute added to a users certificate, whose access to users bids is governed by attribute based access control.
-Users only reveal the quantity that they are willing to buy or sell at a given price, without revealing their full bids.

-Auctions can be started by any members of the organizations that are participants in the network.
 In addition to adding their bid or ask, any user can try to create a new round and raise the auction price.
-Users can also try to close the auction to try to set the final price of the auction.
-Any time an auction is started, the network becomes a non-cooperative game, with sellers try to create new rounds to increase the price and buyers trying to close the round to buy goods at the lowest possible price.
+Any uses can also try to close the auction to set the final price.
+Any time an auction is created, the auction becomes a non-cooperative game between buyers and sellers.
+Sellers can try to create new rounds to raise the auction price while buyers try to close the auction and purchase goods for the lowest possible price.

 ## Technical mechanisms to prevent manipulation

-Because the ascending auction is meant to be run without a central auctioneer, the auction needs to prevent participants from altering the auction
+Because the ascending auction smart contract is meant to be run without a central auctioneer, the auction needs to be protected against from self interested organizations who have an interest in altering the auction outcome.
+The smart contract and the Fabric blockchain work together to prevent organizations from manipulating the auction.

+### Smart contract endorsement policy

+Assets that are stored on the Fabric blockchain ledger are protected by the smart contract endorsement policy.
+To update an entry on the ledger, A sufficient number of organizations need to agree to the update to meet the smart contract endorsement policy.
+When the ascending auction smart contract is deployed, each organization that will participate in the auction is added to the endorsement policy.

-The ascending auction smart contract is meant to be deployed with an endorsement policy of all the members of the channel that are participating in the auction.
-As a result, both organizations need to endorse any updates to the auction.
-As a result, both organizations need to agree to a series of checks before adding bids, creating new rounds, or closing the auction.
+Each round of the auction is stored as a separate entry in the blockchain ledger.
+As a result, all auction participants need to approve the creation of new rounds, the addition of bids and asks to the auction, or any other updates to the current state of the auction.
+As a result, none of the auction participants can unilaterally alter the auction outcome.

-### Creating a new auction
+### Checks before creating and closing rounds

+While organizations cannot alter the auction on the blockchain ledger, users could still use the dynamic nature of the auction to try to manipulate the auction outcome.
+For example, buyers and sellers could use the period while a round is active, while bids and asks are still being added to a round, to try to close the auction at a higher or lower price.
+As a result, the smart contract contains a series technical checks to ensure that the auction reaches an efficient price:

-Before a new auction is created, both organizations query their private data collection to check the lowest ask from their organization.
-The open price of the auction (the reserve price) needs to be lower than asks from any participating organization.
+- Before a new auction is created, all organizations query their private data collection for the lowest ask from their organization.
+The open price of the auction (the reserve price) needs to be lower than the ask from any participating organization.
+This prevents a seller from starting the auction at an artificially high price.

-### Creating new round

-Both organizations need to agree to a new round to raise the auction price.
-Before endorsing the creation of a new round, each organization checks:
-- There is a previous round, and than a new round does not already exist
-- The Demand of bids of the previous round is greater than supply of asks.

-While all sellers have the incentive to try to create new rounds to increase supply, new rounds can only be created when there are more bids than asks for a given price.

-### Closing a round

-Both organizations need to agree that the auction has reached a market clearing price, and that the final round can be closed.
-Each auction runs a series of checks before they close an auction round:
+- Before a new round is created, demand needs to be greater than supply for the previous round.
+Each organization also checks whether the previous round is still active by querying their private data collection to check that all asks from their organization with a lower price than the auction round has been added to the round.
+This prevents sellers from creating a new round and raising the price while sellers are still adding asks to the round and demand is temporarily greater than supply,

-- The supply of asks is greater than the demand of bids/
+- Before a round can be closed, each organization checks that the supply of asks is greater than the demand from bids.
-- All asks that are below the round price have been added to the round
-- All bids that are above the round price have been added to the round
-- Run the same set of checks on all any higher rounds.

-These series of checks ensure that the auction cannot be closed while users are still adding bids and asks to the auction.
-This ensures that either organization cannot use the dynamic nature of the auction to end the auction at an artificially low or high price.
+Organizations also query their private data collection for bids that are higher than the round price.
+This prevents buyers from closing the auction at an artificially low price, while buyers are still adding bids to the round and potentially pushing demand higher than supply. =

+Because the checks are run by all participating organizations, any destructive updates to the auction can be rejected by organization, and prevents items from being sold at an artificially high or low price while participants are still interacting with the auction.
+This makes it possible for organizations to run the auction without coordination.

-### Adding bids and asks
+### Checks before adding bids and asks

-Both organizations need to approve the addition of any bids or asks to an auction round.
-This allows all participants from preventing uses from manipulating their bids.
-To see how bids and asks can be manipulated during the auction, see the scenario below.
+Bidders and sellers may also have the incentive to manipulate their bids in response to the information that is revealed in the course of the auction.
+In the example below, bidder2 values the items being auctioned at 20.
+Bidder2 would not receive any consumer surplus if the auction ends in round 2.
+If the bidder lowers the quantity of their bid to 10, the auction would not progress to round 2 and the auction would close at a price of 15.
+Bidder3 would be better off if they changed their bid.

 |  Round | Price | Bids:<br />Bidder - Quantity |Asks:<br />Seller - Quantity |
 | -----------|-----------|---------|---------|